Rafael de Cabo

 Rafael de Cabo is a Spanish scientist and Branch Chief of the Translational Gerontology Branch at the National Institute on Aging, a division of the U.S. National Institutes of Health.
+Rafael de Cabo attended the University of Cordoba, Spain and Purdue University, where he obtained his Bachelors of Science and Masters from the University of Cordoba and his Ph.D. from Purdue University.
 His research on calorie restriction in rhesus macaques suggested that calorie restriction in monkeys have no significant effects on their lifespan.
 In 2011, his research on obese mice suggested that resveratrol mimetic helps extend longevity and his research on male mice suggested that metformin have a longevity effect.